Shop Contact Lenses

 OPSM top 5 eyecare tips

 The harm UV rays cause is often irreversible.
 Yes, irreversible.
 These harmful rays from the sun also reflect off surfaces such as water, sand and snow and the damage they cause has been linked to cataracts and conjunctival changes.
 What’s more, the eyelid region accounts for 5% to 10% of all skin cancers*.
-The Cancer Society has a handy way of reminding us about the importance of sun care with ‘slip, slop, slap, and wrap’**.
-But it’s also important to remember when you ‘wrap’ on a pair of sunglasses, to check that they meet the New Zealand standard.
+We all remember ‘Slip, slop, slap’, but the importance of wearing sunglasses was recognised by the Cancer Council in 2007 when they updated the famous slogan** to ‘Slip, slop, slap, seek, slide’ to include looking for shade and sliding on sunglasses.

-A UV Index rating of 10 is considered extreme, causing skin damage in less than 15 minutes.
-During New Zealand summers, the midday UV can exceed 13.† Persuade your children to get in the habit of wearing some cool kids sunglasses, even on cloudy days when UV light can still penetrate.
+UV radiation in Australia has increased by between 2% and 6%^ since the 1990s and youngsters spend more time outdoors than most of their parents.
+So, try to persuade your children to get in the habit of wearing some cool kids sunglasses, even on cloudy days when UV light can still penetrate.
 Sunglasses vary in quality enormously, with some sunglasses providing only a small amount of UV protection.
 You should only wear sunglasses with a minimum Sunglass Standards category of 2.
 Learn more about the categories on sunglass standards.

 Your eyes love a diet rich in antioxidants and omega oils.
 Snacking on fruit, nuts and eating oily fish or eggs a couple of times a week will help keep them healthy.
 By doing this, you may reduce the likelihood of dry eyes and macular degeneration.